 The games market has been growing at a rapid pace and reached $175.8 billion in 2021, according to research firm Newzoo.

-None the less, the number of players and their demography have been drastically changing over the recent years, which means that there are players for just about any genre of game, and probably some of them have a very low number of games available.
+Nonetheless, the number of players and their demography have been drastically changing over the recent years, which means that there are players for just about any genre of game, and probably some of them have a very low number of games available.

 One tool that can help understand this reality is by using the SWOT (Strengths, Weaknesses, Opportunities and Threats) a strategic tool that allows you to analyze how you are ranking against your market.

-SWOT analysis is used by all companies, including game development, to self-assess their current position as a company and to understand the likelihood of achieving certain goals.
+SWOT analysis is used by all companies, including indie videogame development, to self-assess their current position as a company and to understand the likelihood of achieving certain goals.
 A SWOT chart is usually presented in the form of a matrix, which is able to hint on what the company is good at, what it is not good at, what it can capitalize on, and what it can fail at.

 Let’s look at each block independently.

-- Strengths: As you can imagine, strengths include things that your people are simply good at.
+• Strengths: As you can imagine, strengths include things that your people are simply good at.
 Whether it’s the unique style of your art department, the skills of your coders, the expertise of your QA team, or the great PR contacts that you’ve collected over the years, this part of the matrix contains everything you can use to achieve your goals.
 But there is more to it than that.
 In order to get a complete picture of the company, the strengths section should also include any unique resources at your disposal and any past events that the community might view as positive.
 So if you’ve already accomplished something as a studio, it’s a good idea to include it here.

-- Weaknesses: As the saying says, the weak points section should contain details of things that your game studio typically have problems with.
+• Weaknesses: As the saying says, the weak points section should contain details of things that your studio typically have problems with.
 For example, are you known for falling behind in certain parts of the development process like quality or innovation, or project management?
 Is your online presence almost non-existent?
 These are all very important points to consider before starting a new project.
 Along with your studio weaknesses, project-specific weaknesses should also be included in this category.
 For example, if you are trying to make the next successful RPG game, but your artists have never modeled 3D Characters before, you may want to highlight the problem and invest in solving it.

-- Threats: Finally, as the last stage in the strategic process, threats are exactly the name hints at. competitors, dangerous situations posed by weaknesses, changes in trends – these are the variables you should keep in mind before moving on to the production stage.
+• Threats: Finally, as the last stage in the strategic process, threats are exactly the name hints at. competitors, dangerous situations posed by weaknesses, changes in trends – these are the variables you should keep in mind before moving on to the production stage.
 Threats, due to their unpredictable nature (or not), are usually the most difficult element to assess in a SWOT analysis.
 There is no magic formula for correctly assessing threats, but you should try to be as objective and honest as possible.
 And remember, it is better to be prepared for what will not happen than to be caught unprepared for what will happen.

-2. Niche down and understand the players in it.
+2. Niche down and understand the players in it

 People will find you, it’s your responsibility.
 When you are just starting out in the game, you are like a sailboat in the middle of the ocean.
 Nobody knows you are there and nobody knows how to find you.
 They don’t even know that they should find you.
-Your responsibility, within the boundaries of marketing, is to make sure that people know you exist, which if you are proud of your game, being your evangelist should not feel disconfortul for you.
+Your responsibility, within the boundaries of marketing, is to make sure that people know you exist, which if you are proud of your game, being your evangelist should not feel discomfort for you.

 Start to think of new possible genre of games, or games that could be associated with other type of players interest, like for example, people that like to see grass grow, or people that like to play tomato throwing wars, or puzzles of siamese cats.